sparkflows/sparkflows-docs/docs/user-guide/data-preparation/addcolumn.rst

 Generate UUID
 ----------------------------------------

-Below is a sample workflow which contains Generate UUID processor in Fire Insights.
+Below is a sample workflow which contains Generate UUID processor in Sparkflows.
 It demonstrates usage of Generate UUID node to compute **UUID (Universally Unique ID)** value for each row.

 It does the following processing of data: